Creative Awakening: Integrating Art, Meditation, and Life

 Our most powerful vehicle is what touches us most deeply.
 On some level, we've always known.

-Creative Awakening is a six-week program built around using what already moves you—music, film, books, poetry, whatever speaks to you—as objects of meditation.
+Creative Awakening is not an art class; it’s a six-week program built around using what already moves you—your favorite music, film, books, poetry—as the objects of your meditation.
 In time, you'll begin to discern and emulate the aspects that most resonate—and make a new relationship with what feels dissonant or out of reach.
 Through both, you can increase your appreciation and manifestation of creativity.

 Our guiding text is Rick Rubin's The Creative Act: A Way of Being.
 Each week, Lama Mitchell and Lama Adam (hosts of the Lama Taboot podcast) facilitate an open dialogue where we share our own experiences working with art and meditation, and you'll do the same.
 It's a participatory program built on collective reflection, nudging us towards greater playfulness and presence; towards becoming an artist of life.